tnmygrwl/cinematch/README.md

 Your financial support will enable us to maintain server costs, API subscriptions, and further development to make CineMatch even better.
 Every contribution counts!

+# TODO:

+- Set Up Cloud Services

+- set up EC2 for hosting, RDS for the PostgreSQL database, S3 for static files, and Route53 for DNS management.
+- API Integrations: Integrate TMDB, IMDb, and Rotten Tomatoes APIs.
+If IMDb and Rotten Tomatoes APIs are not available, you'll need to implement web scraping.

+## Backend Development

+We're using FastAPI for the web framework, SQLAlchemy for ORM, and Pydantic for data validation because that's what i like.
+Implement the following endpoints:

+- POST /login
+- POST /signup
+- GET /movies
+- POST /swipe
+- GET /match

+Also, implement real-time matching notifications using WebSocket.

+## Frontend Development

+Use Vue.js 3 for UI components, Axios for API requests, and Socket.io for real-time features.
+Develop the following components:

+- Login/Signup Page
+- Dashboard to display movie cards
+- Notification/Messaging System

+## Testing

+Write unit tests for both frontend and backend.

+## Deployment

+Use Docker for containerization of both frontend and backend.
+For the initial stages, manual scaling should suffice.
+Later we can consider Kubernetes for orchestration.